hl-valdemar/honeylang/README.md

 ```honey
 age: ?u8 = get_age()
 if age |a : a >= 18| {
     print("adult")
 }
 ```

 The guard is evaluated only if the optional contains a value.
-If the guard evaluates to `false`, the `else` branch (if present) is taken.
+If the guard evaluates to false, the else branch (if present) is taken.

 ### Multi-Unwrap

 Unwrap multiple optionals with `and`.
-This **short-circuits**: if the first optional is `none`, subsequent expressions are not evaluated.
+This **short-circuits**: if the first optional is none, subsequent expressions are not evaluated.

 ```honey
 name: ?[]u8 = get_name()
 age: ?u8 = get_age()
 if name and age |n, a| {
     # both n and a are guaranteed non-none here
     print("{s} is {d} years old", {n, a})